 The “Promises” of God

-But then again, Bible-believing Christians like me were still supposed to expect at least a handful of things that had little to do with getting what we ourselves wanted out of life.
+But then again, Bible-believing Christians like me were still supposed to expect a handful of things that had little to do with getting what we ourselves wanted out of life.
 These very few things were inextricably linked to our central mission in life, which was to bring glory to God by seeking to make his presence known in the world.
 According to the Bible, failing to approach these things with earnest expectation would have been a failure on our part:

 The Bible clearly instructed us to pray for certain things with an expectation that God would be faithful to fulfill those “promises” in one way or another.
 For example, we were told by both Jesus and James to pray for the sick so that they could be healed, but more often than not they weren’t.
 Jesus himself prayed that his followers would remain preternaturally unified as a sign that what he claimed about himself was true, but the sad reality is that the church has splintered into tens of thousands of pieces.